 For me, yoga means wholeness.

-Yoga is a changing universe whose origins apparently reach into pre-history.
-The immense body of writing that bears witness to this motley (non-)striving which circumnavigated the globe is the less important part.
+Yoga is a universe of practice whose origins apparently reach into pre-history.
+The immense body of writing that bears witness to this motley (non-)striving, which circumnavigated the globe, is the less important part.
 It would take a lifetime to understand – that is, psychosomatically become – one galaxy in this universe.

 My understanding of yoga is extremely wide.
 At this extreme, it has to do with almost nothing.
-I do, however, study in a recognizable, modern lineage that is dear to my heart.
+I do, however, practice in a recognizable, modern lineage that is dear to my heart.

 I’ll tell you about it.

 Tips from friends:

 ‘Going beyond’ is not to be considered as any kind of transcendence in the traditional sense.
 The whole import of Dōgen’s key term ‘dropping off’ is diametrically opposed to ‘climbing over’ (trans-cendere) and refreshingly obviates meta-physics, trans-metaphysics, meta-meta-meta-physics and the whole business of ‘meta’ of which it is fervently hoped we have truly had our philosophical fill.